-a track off our newest Album Thunder Bridge.
+a track off our last release Thunder Bridge.

 Thunder Bridge marks Birdie Busch’s 5th full length release.
 The title is a nod to a line from one of her favorite Sun Ra poems, “We Must Not Say No to Ourselves”.
 Recorded in Germantown, the same neighborhood in Philadelphia that Sun Ra spent a lot of his musical journey, Thunder Bridge is an album by kindreds for kindreds.
 The original plan was to make songs for fellow friend and Philly visual artist Alison Dilworth at the oncoming dawn of motherhood.
 It was meant to help cross a threshold between here and there while also keeping a sense of the everywhere and always intact.
 But this isn’t a “lullaby” record, although Birdie’s spirit and intention can often infuse things with a sense of a night’s closing mantra.
 And this isn’t a “kid’s music” record, although children can often be found singing a line from her songs, in the kind of way that children always seem to be tapped into genuine truth telling.
 In the end, this record became an album for not only a single friend, but for many in Birdie’s inner fold who had needed cathartic release and a gathering round of the wagons.